tylim88/FirelordJS/README.md

 1. found something better: 75 cups
 2. created something better: 1000 cups (you don't need to a make full fledge library, something that is minimally better is enough, open an issue if you want to take this challenge)

+## Tests

 FirelordJS is thoroughly tested, FirelordJS tests source code, built files and published package.

+The testes test against real database and emulators, no mock test!

 ## Trivial